microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-16-heft-migration-guide.md

 - Plugins can no longer define their own actions.
 If a plugin deserves its own action, a dedicated phase should be added to the consumers "heft.json"
 - The `runScript` Heft event has been modified to only accept a `runAsync` method, and the properties have been updated to reflect what is available to normal Heft task plugins
 - Path-related variables have been renamed to clarify they are paths (ex. `HeftConfiguration.buildFolder` is now `HeftConfiguration.buildFolderPath`)
-- The `runIncremental` hook can now be utilized to add ensure that watch mode rebuilds occur in proper dependency order
+- The `runIncremental` hook can now be utilized to ensure that watch mode rebuilds occur in proper dependency order
 - The `clean` hook was removed in favor of the `cleanFiles` option in "heft.json" in order to make it obvious what files are being cleaned and when
 - The `folderNameForTests` and `extensionForTests` properties have been removed and should instead be addressed via the `testMatch` property in `jest.config.json`